Christian Bethancourt Player Props: Rays vs. Yankees

 Christian Bethancourt At The Plate

-- Bethancourt is hitting .224 with four doubles, five home runs and five walks.
+- Bethancourt is hitting .232 with five doubles, five home runs and five walks.

-- He has hit a long ball in 26.3% of his games this season, and 6.8% of his trips to the plate.
+- He has homered in five games this year (25.0%), leaving the park in 6.6% of his chances at the plate.

-- Bethancourt has driven in a run in seven games this year (36.8%), including three games with more than one RBI (15.8%).
-He has also driven home three or more of his team's runs in one contest.
+- Bethancourt has had an RBI in seven games this year (35.0%), including three multi-RBI outings (15.0%).
+He has also driven in three or more of his team's runs in one contest.

+- In 45.0% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (15.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.